Write a Program That Reads a Floating-point Number and Prints Zero if the Number Is Zero

 - The "when green flag clicked" block in Scratch starts the main program; clicking the green flag causes the right set of blocks underneath to start.
 In C, the first line for the aforementioned is

-, wrapping everything that should be in our program. - The "say (howdy, world)" block is a function, and maps to
+int main(void), which we'll learn more about over the coming weeks, followed by an open up curly brace{, and a airtight curly brace}, wrapping everything that should be in our program. - The "say (howdy, world)" block is a function, and maps to

-stands for "format", meaning nosotros can format the printed cord in dissimilar ways.
+printf("hello, world");.
+In C, the role to print something to the screen isprintf, wherefstands for "format", meaning nosotros can format the printed cord in dissimilar ways.
 Then, we use parentheses to pass in what we want to print.
-We have to use double quotes to surroundings our text and then information technology'due south understood as text, and finally, we add a semicolon;
+We have to use double quotes to surroundings our text and then information technology'due south understood as text, and finally, we add a semicolon;to end this line of code. - To make our program work, we also need some other line at the meridian, a header line

-line tells the computer to include that file with our program. - To write our first program in Scratch, nosotros opened Scratch's website.
+#include <stdio.h>that defines theprintfrole that we want to employ.
+Somewhere there is a file on our computer,stdio.h, that includes the code that allows us to admission theprintffunction, and the#includeline tells the computer to include that file with our program. - To write our first program in Scratch, nosotros opened Scratch's website.
 Similarly, nosotros'll employ the CS50 Sandbox to start writing and running code the same manner.
 The CS50 Sandbox is a virtual, cloud-based surround with the libraries and tools already installed for writing programs in various languages.
 At the height, at that place is a simple code editor, where we tin can type text.
 Below, we take a last window, into which we can type commands:

 - Nosotros'll blazon our lawmaking from before into the peak, afterwards using the

-sign to create a new file chosenhello.c
++sign to create a new file chosenhello.c:

 - Nosotros stop our plan'south file with

-by convention, to indicate that it's intended as a C program.
+.cby convention, to indicate that it's intended as a C program.
 Discover that our code is colorized, so that certain things are more visible.

 Compilers